 Established in 1990, the SMC serves as an expert scientific advisory committee to the Board and to EEL Staff on all issues involving the acquisition and management of environmentally endangered lands within the EEL Program protected area network.
 The

-Membership consists of eight individuals who will serve for a minimum term of two years.
+Membership consists of ten (10) individuals who will serve for a minimum term of two years.
 The qualifications of all applicants for EEL Selection and Management Committee volunteers shall be reviewed by a Qualifying Committee consisting of the EEL Program

 Applicants/Nominees being recommended by the TDC and EDC will not be reviewed or ranked by the Qualifying Committee or the Procedures Committee, but will be presented to the County Commission for final ranking along with the list of science applicants/nominees.

-The Qualifying Committee will present the list of all applicants/nominees to the Procedures Committee including identification of those applicants/nominees that have been determined by the Qualifying Commttee to be qualified.
+The Qualifying Committee will present the list of all applicants/nominees to the Procedures Committee including identification of those applicants/nominees that have been determined by the Qualifying Committee to be qualified.
 The qualified applicants

 The Procedures Committee will review the list of applicants presented by the Qualifying Committee and will verify the final list of qualified applicants/nominees through a majority vote.
 County EEL staff will provide the list of the qualified applicants/nominees